Lola Montez

-Eliza Rosanna Gilbert, Countess of Landsfeld (17 February 1821 – 17 January 1861), better known by the stage name Lola Montez (/moʊnˈtɛz/), was an Irish dancer and actress who became famous as a Spanish dancer, courtesan, and mistress of King Ludwig I of Bavaria, who made her Gräfin von Landsfeld (Countess of Landsfeld).
+Eliza Rosanna Gilbert (17 February 1821 – 17 January 1861), better known by the stage name Lola Montez (/moʊnˈtɛz/), was an Irish dancer and actress who became famous as a Spanish dancer, courtesan, and mistress of King Ludwig I of Bavaria, who made her Gräfin (Countess) von Landsfeld.
 At the start of the Revolutions of 1848 in the German states, she was forced to flee.
-She proceeded to the United States via Austria, Switzerland, France and London, returning to her work as an entertainer and lecturer.
+She proceeded to the United States via Austria, Switzerland, France and London, to return to her work as an entertainer and lecturer.

 Biography

 Early life

-Eliza Rosanna Gilbert was born into an Anglo-Irish family, the daughter of Elizabeth ("Eliza") Oliver, who was the daughter of Charles Silver Oliver, a former High Sheriff of Cork and member of Parliament for Kilmallock in County Limerick, Ireland.
-Their residence was Castle Oliver.
-In December 1818, Eliza's parents, Ensign Edward Gilbert and Eliza Oliver, met when he arrived with the 25th Regiment.
-They were married on 29 April 1820, and Lola was born the following February, in the village of Grange in the north of County Sligo, refuting persistent rumours that her mother was pregnant with her at the time of the wedding.
-The young family made their residence at King House in Boyle, County Roscommon, until early 1823, when they journeyed to Liverpool, England, and later departed for India on 14 March.
+Eliza Rosanna Gilbert was born into an Anglo-Irish family, the daughter of Ensign Edward Gilbert and Elizabeth ("Eliza") Oliver, who was the daughter of Charles Silver Oliver, a former High Sheriff of Cork and member of Parliament for Kilmallock in County Limerick, Ireland.
+Their residence was the former Castle Oliver, which stood a thousand yards to the south-west of the current castle by the same name.
+In December 1818, Eliza's parents met when Gilbert arrived with the 25th Regiment.
+They were married on 29 April 1820, and Eliza was born the following February, in the village of Grange in the north of County Sligo, refuting persistent rumours that her mother was pregnant with her at the time of the wedding.
+The family resided at King House in Boyle, County Roscommon, until early 1823, when they journeyed to Liverpool, England, and later departed for India on 14 March.

-Published reports differ regarding the actual date of Eliza's birth.
-For many years, it was accepted that she was born in the city of Limerick, as she herself claimed, possibly on 23 June 1818; this is the year that was graven on her headstone.
-However, when her baptismal certificate came to light in the late 1990s, it was established that Eliza Rosanna Gilbert was actually born in Grange, County Sligo, in Connacht, Ireland, on 17 February 1821.
+Published reports of Eliza's birthdate differ.
+For many years, it was accepted that she was born in Limerick, as she herself claimed, possibly on 23 June 1818; this is the year that was graven on her headstone.
+But when her baptismal certificate came to light in the late 1990s, it was established that Eliza Rosanna Gilbert was born in Grange, County Sligo, in Connacht, Ireland, on 17 February 1821.
 At the time of her birth, all of Ireland was part of the United Kingdom of Great Britain and Ireland.
-She was baptised at St. Peter's Church in Liverpool, England, on 16 February 1823, while her family was en route to her father's post in India.
+She was baptised at St. Peter's Church in Liverpool on 16 February 1823, while her family was en route to her father's post in India.